 Why Sales Performance Management Matters

 Sales performance management is one of the bedrocks of creating an excellent sales culture that drives results in any organization.
 It establishes agreed-upon goals and metrics, sets expectations for sales reps and managers, and helps sales teams establish and improve strategies that help keep them ahead of their competitors.

 The Key Benefits of Sales Performance Management

-- Benefit #1: A good performance management process helps sales managers identify top performers.
+- Identifying top performers: A good performance management process helps sales managers identify top performers.
 Then, they can be rewarded, promoted, and trained to help new sales reps.

-- Benefit #2 – Sales performance management doesn’t just identify your high performers, it also addresses gaps in training and low performance.
-For example, it lets you know which sales reps need more training, coaching or a different type of motivation.
+- Learning which reps need more coaching: Sales performance management doesn’t just identify your high performers, it also addresses gaps in training and low performance.
+For example, it lets you know which sales reps need more training, coaching, or a different type of motivation.

-- Benefit #3: A robust performance management strategy provides transparency across the organization, especially when partnered with one or more of the SPM tools discussed below.
+- Fosters a culture of trust and transparency: A robust performance management strategy provides transparency across the organization, especially when partnered with one or more of the SPM tools discussed below.
 It also ensures equitable assessments of teams and members because the metrics are objective and quantifiable.

 Pitfalls to Avoid in Managing Sales Performance